-West of Aspen, the Snowmass ski area has 94 runs spread over 3,330 acres that are served by 19 lifts with a maximum descent of 4,400 feet.
+West of Aspen, the Snowmass ski area has 96 runs spread over 3,330 acres that are served by 19 lifts with a maximum descent of 4,400 feet.
 The Snowmass Mountain ski area is the largest of four Aspen ski areas and is known as an intermediate's paradise blessed by 300 inches of snowfall annually.
 The runs range in difficulty from 5% beginner to 50% intermediate to 45% difficult.
-Don’t let the intermediate reputation fool you -- there's plenty of hidden expert terrain, including chutes like AMF, Gowdys and KT Gully off Big Burn Plateau.
+Don't let the intermediate reputation fool you -- there's plenty of hidden expert terrain, including chutes like AMF, Gowdys and KT Gully off Big Burn Plateau.
 These lead into the gladed steeps of Hanging Valley and Hanging Cliff Glades.

 One of the more popular snowboarding freeride routes is the Cirque Headwall.
 To reach the Cirque, head up the Sheer Bliss lift.
 At the top station, veer left and hike up the boot pack route for 10-15 minutes.
 From the ridge, there is a 1,500 foot descent back to the Sheer Bliss lift base.
 For a backcountry experience, check out the challenging West Willow route.

-For apres ski, try Venga Venga in Snowmass Village or Woody Creek Tavern.
+For apres ski, try Venga Venga in Snowmass Village or the newer New Belgium Ranger Station.
 For nightlife, check out Shooters or Escobar for dancing, Double Diamond for live music or Club Chelsea for rave.
 Still need more, try Jimmys American Bar, La Cocina, Lava Room and Erics Bar.

 Overall, Snowmass Ski Resort is the 15th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Snowmass Ski Resort including Aspen Highlands Ski Area, Aspen Mountain, Buttermilk Ski Area and Sunlight Mountain Resort.
+Several of the better snowboarding resorts are nearby Snowmass Ski Resort including Aspen Highlands Ski Area, Aspen Mountain and Buttermilk Ski Area.